antonp/libfircc/README.md

 -   Event system (IRC messages, new connections, etc).
 -   Cache/database that keeps track of channels and users.
 -   Simple plugin manager.

-## Todo

--   There is some work to be done on the network cache/database.
--   Open up the network interface some more.
--   Documentation.
--   Improve SConstruct to allow for some command line arguments.
--   Verify status of release build.
+-	Thread safety (at least aiming for it)

 ## Future features

 -   Let worker threads handle eventdispatching.
 -   DCC ?
--   Windows port.
+-   Windows compatibility
+-   Bindings to other languages.

 ## Contact
 I would be happy to receive feedback (good or bad) and suggestions.
 You can reach me by email.

-Anton Petersson <anton-vcs@anp.nu>
+Anton Petersson <anton-vcs at anp dot nu>